open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/resources.md

     os.version: 21.6.0
 ```

-**Note**: If you set your resource attributes via environment variable and code,
+**Note**: If you set resource attributes with both environment variables and
-any values set via the environment variable take precedence.
+code, the values in code take precedence.

 ## Next steps